openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ### Image Arithmetic with the ofxOpenCv Addon

+The OpenCV computer vision library offers fast, easy-to-use and high-level implementations of image arithmetic.
 Here's the same example as above, re-written using the ofxOpenCV addon library, which comes with the openFrameworks core download.
 Note the following:

 * As with all addons, it's important to include the ofxOpenCV addon properly in your project.
 The openFrameworks ProjectGenerator can help with this.
 * ofxOpenCv provides convenient methods for copying data between images.